Jubail: Modern Development

+Iran targeted Jubail for strikes in the 2026 Iran War.

 Jubail Industrial City

 It is the world's largest industrial city established in 1975.
 It covers 1,016 square kilometers and includes industrial complexes, major harbour and port facilities.
 It contributes to about 7% of Saudi Arabia's GDP.

 Bechtel began work on the Jubail Industrial City project more than 40 years ago and is still working in Jubail now.
 Bechtel has managed the Jubail project since it began in the mid-1970s, and in 2004 the Royal Commission for Jubail and Yanbu asked the company to manage Jubail II, a $3.8 billion expansion of the city's industrial and residential areas.